caporizzi/Bulles/README.md

 ### Understanding and Drawing

 To conceive the algorithm, the main source was "A parallel Eulerian interface tracking/Lagrangian point particle multi-scale coupling procedure" [1] where both the sequential and the parallel solution were given.
-Here, Figure 1 shows the sequential algorithm.
+Here, this figure shows the sequential algorithm.
 The main idea is that it does a breath first search.
 Each time we find a node we look for the direct neighbor mark them then execute this on the neighbor.
 Once we can't find direct neighbors all the marked node are of the same id and we continue to iterate through the grid.

 ![Figure 1 - Basic serial single block identification algorithm](https://i.imgur.com/dALZYxE.png)